Infineon/arduino-pas-co2-sensor/docs/getting-started.rst

 Hardware Setup
 --------------

-For this example we are going to use the I2C serial interface.
+For this example we are going to use the I2C interface.

 A. Shield2Go
 """"""""""""